Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 ### Step 1 - Packaging and transferring the Docker container to the device

 First thing we need to do is get our docker container onto the device that we're going to deploy on.
 To do this we need to have at least a basic understanding of docker and docker containers.
 A great overview can be found in the docker documentation [here](https://docs.docker.com/engine/docker-overview/).
+In the context of the rest of this guide and if you're new to containers just think of them as a way in which we can build, ship, and run applications (dependancies and all).

-Couple of brief things to cover
+Couple of brief things to cover that are important here.
  * Every docker container has a dockerfile which looks like the below to describe how the container should behave when deployed.
 For example see our iperfv3 containers dockerfile below.
- * Docker containers can be made available on a container exchange, the most popular is docker hub
+ * Docker containers can be made available on Docker hub (which acts like a library where anyone can publish their container)[https://hub.docker.com/r/mlabbe/iperf3].

  ```
  FROM alpine:latest